Orcomp/Boxstarter/Readme.md

 - Select the USB stick option and continue.
 (Yes it is that simple...)
 - Go though the installation process.
 At some stage you will need to repartition the hard drive.
 Delete all the partitions so that only one line is left and then click "Next". (i.e. do not click on "New").
 - Once Windows 10 is installed you will have to install the drivers.
-- You only need to download and install the "Dell Command | Update" package to install all driver, from the Dell support page.
+- You only need to download and install the "Dell Command | Update" package to install all the drivers, from the Dell support page.
+After installing it, reboot the computer and run it.
-  - After reboot run the "Dell Command | Update" application to install all the drivers

 #### Fan issue

 - Only use CPU graphics (disable NVIDIA GPU using the "NVIDIA Control panel" application)

-*Other solutions:*
+**Other solutions:**

 - Install "Dell Power Manager" from the windows store: Set to quiet